Uni-Tübingen

 Yes.
 Our Fellowship Program is open to all PhD graduates at all universities both in Germany and other countries.

-You will be employed at the University of Tübingen, whereas you are located and receive the salary.
+You will be employed and located at the University of Tübingen, as well as receive your salary.

 The Fellowship Program for each candidate is planned for two years.
 In exceptional cases, the time can be extended for an additional year.